How Much Does a Water Heater Gas Valve Replacement Cost? [2024 Data]

 • If you recently replaced the thermocouple, check to make sure it has been installed properly.
 Look for kinks in the line, ensure it’s screwed in tight, and verify that the probe tip is in the pilot’s flame.

-• If there are no thermocouple problems and the pilot light won’t stay lit after you let go of the button, it’s likely a problem with the gas control valve.
+• If there are no thermocouple problems and the pilot light doesn’t stay lit after you release the button, it’s likely a problem with the gas control valve.

-• Check on the water heater’s gas supply to ensure it wasn’t shut off and there aren’t kinks in the lines.
+• Check the water heater’s gas supply to ensure it wasn’t shut off and that the lines aren’t kinked.

 If your pilot light won’t ignite and there aren’t any issues with the gas supply, there may be a clog in the line somewhere.
 Contact a local gas water heater repair specialist to pinpoint the cause of the issue.